Saint of the Day for December 30

 You say you’re not familiar with today’s saint?
 Chances are you aren’t—unless you’re especially informed about Benedictine bishops who established monasteries in medieval England.

-Born of royal blood in the 7th century, Egwin entered a monastery and was enthusiastically received by royalty, clergy and the people as the bishop of Worcester, England.
+Born in the seventh century of royal blood, Egwin entered a monastery, and was enthusiastically received by royalty, clergy, and the people as the bishop of Worcester, England.
 As a bishop he was known as a protector of orphans and the widowed and a fair judge.
 Who could argue with that?

 His popularity didn’t hold up among members of the clergy, however.
 They saw him as overly strict, while he felt he was simply trying to correct abuses and impose appropriate disciplines.
 Bitter resentments arose, and Egwin made his way to Rome to present his case to Pope Constantine.
 The case against Egwin was examined and annulled.

-He died at the abbey on December 30, in the year 717.
+Egwin died at the abbey on December 30, 717.
 Following his burial many miracles were attributed to him: The blind could see, the deaf could hear, the sick were healed.

 Correcting abuses and faults is never an easy job, not even for a bishop.
 Egwin attempted to correct and build up the clergy in his diocese and it earned him the wrath of his priests.
 When we are called to correct someone or some group, plan on opposition, but also know that it might be the right thing to do.